JeremyRand/namecoin.org/resources/chat/index.md

 The Namecoin developers hold regular public meetings twice per month on #namecoin-dev.
 If you're interested in getting involved with Namecoin development, or if you're just curious about what's happening, we highly recommend attending the meetings.

-Developer meetings occur on the 1st and 3rd Sunday of each month at 7 PM UTC.
+Developer meetings occur on the 1st, 3rd, and 5th Tuesday of each month at 7 PM UTC.
 [An ICS calendar suitable for import into a calendar application (e.g. Thunderbird) is here.](Namecoin-Development-Meetings.ics)

 [Minutes and logs of past developer meetings are available on GitHub.](https://github.com/midnightmagic/namecoin-meeting)